Assiya Rafiq is my hero

 She is luck, however, in the sense that she has an amazing family behind her.
 Her mother, Iqbal, said that she once thought God should never give daughters to poor families, but then, "changed my mind.
 God should give poor people daughters like Assiya who will fight."

 I'm so amazed by Assiya.
 There really aren't adequate words.
 Whoever says women aren't strong and resilient should take a look at Assiya, and Mukhtar for that matter.

 I found this story through Nicholas Kristof's column, and he gives an update on the situation here.
 Also, to help Assiya and Mukhtar, please consider giving to the Mukhtar Mai fund, set up through MercyCorps.
 Money is being used to help hide Assiya and her family and hire lawyers for her.

-More articles in WMC FBomb by Category: Feminism, International, Media
+More articles by Category: Feminism, International, Media